Dope-Programmer/Twist-on-Hangman/README.md

 ##  Reflection and Learning

 This project has taught me a lot about using Blueprints to manage game logic more efficiently.
 By working on the dynamic letter generation and player consequences, I gained experience with visual scripting and logic flow in Unreal Engine.
+This is also a project with the most managing of arrays i have ever had in a game.

+## Plans

-Next, I plan to refine the level design, add levels and more action to the gameplay, as well as polish more the player interactions.
+I plan to refine the level design, add levels, rooms with different themes, more action and enemies to the gameplay, polish the player interactions and broaden the hangman logic.
+In th end, it would be interesting to make into more of Call Of Duty style.